JOLLYSWAGBUCKLER397/DMD-SAVE-REPACKER/README.md

 now edit whatever valued you want like "gold"

-step three - after you after you are done run this command in terminal while being in the same directory
+step 3 - after you after you are done run this command in terminal while being in the same directory